OpenNebula/docs/source/integration/system_interfaces/java.rst

 Download
 ================================================================================

-The Java OCA is part of the OpenNebula core distribution.
-If you installed from packages it should be already installed in ``/usr/share/java/org.opennebula.client.jar``.
-You also can download the ``.jar`` file compiled using Java 1.8, the required libraries, and the javadoc packaged in a tar.gz file `following this link <http://downloads.opennebula.org/packages>`__.
+You can download the ``.jar`` file compiled using Java 1.8, the required libraries, and the javadoc packaged in a tar.gz file `following this link <http://downloads.opennebula.org/packages>`__ in the OpenNebula version you have installed.

 You can also consult the `javadoc online </doc/5.2/oca/java/>`__.